 What is multichannel customer support?

-Multichannel customer support is customer support provided across more than two channels.
-A company that has multichannel support offers customers multiple different ways to interact with them.
+Multichannel customer support, on the other hand, generally means that customer support is provided across more than two channels.
+A company that has multichannel support offers customers multiple, distinct ways to interact with them.
 This enables businesses to meet customers on their own level.

 What are the downsides of a multichannel approach?